dotnet/docs/docs/standard/datetime/how-to-use-dateonly-timeonly.md

 ### Add or subtract time

 There are three methods used to adjust a <xref:System.TimeOnly> structure: <xref:System.TimeOnly.AddHours%2A>, <xref:System.TimeOnly.AddMinutes%2A>, and <xref:System.TimeOnly.Add%2A>.
 Both `AddHours` and `AddMinutes` take an integer parameter, and adjust the value accordingly.
 You can use a negative value to subtract and a positive value to add.
-A new instance of `TimeOnly` is returned, as the structure is immutable.
+The methods return a new instance of `TimeOnly` is returned, as the structure is immutable.
 The `Add` method takes a <xref:System.TimeSpan> parameter and adds or subtracts the value from the `TimeOnly` value.

 Because `TimeOnly` only represents a 24-hour period, it rolls over forwards or backwards appropriately when adding values supplied to those three methods.
 For example, if you use a value of `01:30:00` to represent 1:30 AM, then add -4 hours from that period, it rolls backwards to `21:30:00`, which is 9:30 PM.
-There are method overloads for `AddHours`, `AddMinutes`, and `Add`, which capture the number of days rolled over.
+There are method overloads for `AddHours`, `AddMinutes`, and `Add` that capture the number of days rolled over.

 :::code language="csharp" source="./snippets/how-to-use-dateonly-timeonly/csharp/Program.cs" id="time_adjust":::
 :::code language="vb" source="./snippets/how-to-use-dateonly-timeonly/vb/Program.vb" id="time_adjust":::